Djdurga/Data-Visualization-of-Bird-Strikes-between-2000-2011/README.md

 - **Exploratory Data Analysis (EDA):** Perform initial visualizations to understand the data.
 - **Detailed Analysis:** Analyze specific aspects such as yearly trends, top airlines, top airports, costs, time of occurrence, altitudes, phases of flight, and impact on flights.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to the FAA for providing the dataset.
-- Tools and libraries used include Python, Tableau, and Power BI.